feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

 11 B Hoetink, "Chineesche Officieren te Batavia onder de Compagnie", pp. 2930.

 12 M Sidharta, "On the Remnants of the Gong Goan Archives", pp. 5-6.
-13 Ibid., Tables | and Il.
+13 Ibid., Tables I and Il.
 109

 justice regarding the civil affairs of the city.
 In the case of the Chinese, whom the VOC regarded as 'onse onderstaen ende burgeren deser stede' [our subjects and citizens of this city], Bencon, the Chinese captain of the time, was given a seat in the College on condition that he was never allowed to preside over it.14